KostasEreksonas/tp-link-tl-wr841n-security-analysis/README.md

 Further I plan to do the following:

-1. Use `Wireshark` to intercept and analyze network traffic.
+1. Use `Wireshark` to intercept and analyze network traffic of the router.
-2. Try to exploit found vulnerabilities and see what damage I could do.
+2. Try to practically exploit found vulnerabilities and see what potential damage could be done.
+3. Present potential fixes and mitigations of exploited vulnerabilities.
-3. Install `OpenWRT` as a firmware of the router.
+4. Research the possibility of using `OpenWRT` as a firmware of the router.